Biographies of Contributors

 NINA KOROTKOVA is pursuing a PhD in Comparative Literature at the University of Massachusetts at Amherst.

-SRECKO KOSOVEL (1904-1926), considered one of Slovenia's first modernists, was born near Trieste and raised in the Karst, a desolate region of rockwork in Slovenia, which was then part of the Austro-Hungarian Empire.
-Following the outbreak of WWI, his parents sent him to school in Ljubljana, where he began to write, experimenting with a wide variety of styles—impressionist, symbolist, expressionist, futurist, Dadaist, and surrealist.
-He studied at the University of Ljubljana, became active in the literary world and founded a literary review, Beautiful Vida.
-In 1925 he prepared a manuscript for publication called The Golden Boat, alluding to the Bengali poet Rabindranath Tagore, but it was subsequently lost and never published.
-In 1926 he died of meningitis at the age of twenty-two, leaving over one thousand poems.
-His first collection of sixty poems, Pesmi, was published in 1927.
-His Complete Works saw publication in 1977.
-Kosovel's poetry has been translated into several languages, including French, Italian, German, Russian, Czech, Croatian, Serbian and Catalan.
+SRECKO KOSOVEL (1904-1926), considered one of Slovenia's first modernists, was born near Trieste and was raised in the Karst, a desolate region of rockwork in Slovenia, which was then part of the Austro-Hungarian Empire.
+Following the outbreak of World War I, his parents sent him to school in Ljubljana, where he began to write experimenting with a wide variety of styles—impressionist, symbolist, expressionist, futurist, Dadaist, and surrealist.
+He studied at the University of Ljubljana, became active in the literary world and founded a literary review (Beautiful Vida).
+In 1925 he prepared a manuscript for publication called The Golden Boat, alluding to the Bengali poet Rabindranth Tagore, but it was subsequently lost and never published.
+In 1926 he died of meningitis at the age of 22, leaving over 1000 poems.
+The first collection of 60 poems (Pesmi) was published in 1927.
+His Complete Works was published in 1977.
+Kosovel's poetry has been translated into several languages including French, Italian, German, Russian, Czech, Croatian, Serbian and Catalan.
 Two English translations of his Integrals were published in the 1980's.
-A chapbook of his poetry in English translation by Barbara Siegel Carlson and Ana Jelnikar appeared in Mid-American Review in 2008.
-Other translations have appeared in Outer Bridge, The Literary Review, Poetry International, and Poetry Miscellany.
+A chapbook of his poetry in English translation by Barbara Siegel Carlson and Ana Jelnikar will appear in Mid-American Review in 2008.
+Other translations have appeared in Outer Bridge, The Literary Review, Poetry International and Poetry Miscellany.
 A collection of his selected poems translated by Carlson and Jelnikar is forthcoming from Ugly Duckling Presse in 2009.

 NINA KOSSMAN the author of three books of poetry and prose in Russian and English.
 Her fiction won the 1995 UNESCO/PEN Short Story Award in London and was broadcast on the BBC World Service.
 The recipient of an NEA fellowship, she has translated two books of Marina Tsvetaeva's poetry, In the Inmost Hour of the Soul and Poem of the End.
 Her translations have appeared in several anthologies, including Norton's World Poetry, and her own work has been translated into Dutch, Greek, and Japanese.
 Her poetry anthology is forthcoming from Oxford University Press in 2000.
 Two of her one-act plays have been produced in New York.